 As we spend time adoring and praising God for who He is, and as we take the time to confess our sins and get really honest before Him, God promises to lift the weight of anxiety and replace it with a peace that draws us closer to Him.
 What a wonderful promise!

-To learn more about prayer, sign up for our FREE online discipleship series entitled “How to Experience God in Prayer.”
+To learn more about God’s promise of peace through prayer, try our FREE online discipleship course entitled “How to Experience God in Prayer.”

 Founder & Teaching Pastor, Living on the Edge